An Eye-Opening Look at Volunteer Time Off Programs

 Volunteer time off (VTO) is paid time off a company gives its employees to spend performing volunteer work for charitable causes.

-For example, perhaps a hurricane impacts your Houston-based company’s community.
-Many of your employees spring into action to assist those affected by using their VTO hours to work with FEMA.
-Rather than being stuck at their desks, your employees are getting paid to provide food, water, shelter, and supplies to their community.
+For example, perhaps a hurricane impacts a Houston-based company’s community.
+Many of the company’s employees spring into action to assist those affected by using their VTO hours to work with FEMA.
+Rather than being stuck at their desks, these individuals are getting paid to provide food, water, shelter, and supplies to their community.
+And they support nonprofits while they’re at it!

 VTO is often just one piece of a business’s corporate social responsibility (CSR) program, which encompasses all of the company’s efforts to promote social good by supporting nonprofits, practicing sustainability, operating ethically, and more.
-We’ll discuss more ways your business can give back later.
+We’ll discuss more ways businesses give back later.

 Volunteer Time Off vs. Voluntary Time Off